Saviio/Asyi/README.md

 ```

-The Method above that support add function and config to control error handling and timeout handling
+The Method aboved support that add function and config to control error handler and timeout handler

 ```
 	asyi.timeOut = 10000